AdrianMartinezGit/FiveToSeven/README.md

 1 / 10 / 2024 - 10:55 AM<br>
 MiniChallengeFiveToSeven  - Endpoints<br>
 Design an API with 4 Endpoints:<br>
-    1. <b>MadLib:</b> create an endpoint that accepts multiple inputs.
-Output should be a story based on those values.<br>
+    1. <b>MadLib:</b> Endpoint that accepts multiple inputs.
+Output should be a story based on the following values:<br>
       - Place<br>
       - Creature (Fiction or Non-Fiction)<br>
       - Creature's Pronouns<br>